Gab05/pokedex-core/README.md

    }
  }
  ```
- Every field is optional.
+ Every filter field is optional.
 Prioritizes topmost.
 Filter applies logical `AND` to fields.

 ---